carissalow/rapids/docs/features/phone-locations.md

 |----------------|-----------------------------------------------------------------------------------------------------------------------------------
 |`[COMPUTE]`| Set to `True` to extract `PHONE_LOCATIONS` features from the `BARNETT` provider|
 |`[FEATURES]` |         Features to be computed, see table below
-|`[ACCURACY_LIMIT]` |   An integer in meters, any location rows with an accuracy higher than this is dropped.
-This number means there's a 68% probability the actual location is within this radius
 |`[IF_MULTIPLE_TIMEZONES]` |    Currently, `USE_MOST_COMMON` is the only value supported.
 If the location data for a participant belongs to multiple time zones, we select the most common because Barnett's algorithm can only handle one time zone
 |`[MINUTES_DATA_USED]` |    Set to `True` to include an extra column in the final location feature file containing the number of minutes used to compute the features on each time segment.
 Use this for quality control purposes; the more data minutes exist for a period, the more reliable its features should be.
 For fused location, a single minute can contain more than one coordinate pair if the participant is moving fast enough.